-Camera and Sensor Installation
+Camera and Sonar Board Installation

 There are two versions of Magni.
 The Silver version comes with a sonar short range obstacle avoidance system, and the Gold version (not yet available) adds an IR long range obstacle avoidance package.
 Both versions come with a Raspberry Pi Camera.
 The camera is needed for fiducial follow, partybot and waypoint navigation, and other apps you may write.